Reallinus13/my-first-grub-theme/README.md

-# my-first-grub-theme
+# My Custom GRUB Theme

+This is my first GRUB theme focused on CachyOS, Arch, and Ubuntu.

+## Installation

+``bash``
+sudo ./install.sh

-This is my first GRUB Theme please dont hate it i crated it with a free photo editor
+Thanks for downloading my first GRUB Theme Enjoy it